* My baby sister wrote a "pretty darn cool" song at Wolcott Elementary School when I was heading off to college...

 Yes, I'm 6 foot 1*.
 No, I don't play basketball.

-I'm Micaela, founder of The Kelsey, working to create inclusive communities and scalable solutions in disability housing.
+I'm Micaela, founder of The Kelsey, working to create inclusive communities and scalable solutions housing affordability and accessibility.
 I'm also founder and former CEO of Unified Theater, a not-for-profit I launched when I was 15 that has grown to serve thousands of students across the country through inclusive school-based, student-led arts programming.

 I have MPP from Harvard Kennedy School and an MBA from the University College Dublin as a Mitchell Scholar.
 At Harvard, I was a Cheng Fellow at the Social Innovation and Change Initiative in the Center for Public Leadership, where I designed The Kelsey.
 As a 2015 research fellow for the Harvard Joint Center for Housing Studies, I published this national study: Disability Housing: What’s Happening, What’s Working, What’s Needed?

 I believe in public education and am a proud alum of Conard High School and The University of Virginia (wahoowa!).
-A native New Englander, I call San Francisco home today.
+A native New Englander, I call San Francisco home today, together with my my husband, son, and dog.

 Experiences and people have shaped who I am.
 Kelsey, and our rockstar family, taught me the importance of real inclusion and that people with disabilities, and any difference, make important and valuable contributions to the world.
 Moving seven times before the seventh grade made me a bit of an expert in understanding different communities and getting included fast.
 An affinity for old-school musicals and an over-active imagination led me to a lifelong love of the arts and all things creative.
 Faith reminds me that anything is possible and love is pretty much always the best response.